avocode/avocode/sketch-plugin.md

 ## Changelog
+### 3.5.0 (May 5, 2016)
+- Fixed multiple issues that could prevent synced pages/artboards from appearing in Avocode
+- Improved logging so we can debug new issues more easily

 ### 3.4.0 (April 14, 2016)
 - Fixed sync of font layers that could cause whole artboard to fail in some cases [#827](https://github.com/avocode/avocode/issues/827) [#803](https://github.com/avocode/avocode/issues/803)
 - If you don't quit sketch before update, it should be handled better (no document open would be showed otherwise).
 This fix will only affect future updates